A close look at the richest cricketers in the world

 Apart from being one of the finest cricketers of his generation, Brian Lara also enjoyed considerable success as a captain.
 He led West Indies to their only ICC Champions Trophy title win in 2004, which was also their first ICC trophy win since the 1979 Cricket World Cup.
 Brian Lara drew the curtains on his international cricket career in 2007.

 Now the batting coach of the IPL franchise Sunrisers Hyderabad, Brian Lara ranks among the wealthiest cricketers in 2023.
-According to reports, the former batting superstar has a net worth of approximately USD 60 million (INR 497 crores).
+According to reports, the former batting superstar has a net worth of approximately USD 60 million.
 Nicknamed ‘The Prince’, Brian Lara was inducted into the ICC Cricket Hall of Fame in September 2012.

 Chris Gayle